-- To understand the significance of using MongoDB as a database system - To understand the role of React in designing front-end components • - Build a Web Server in Node and understand how it really works • - Develop a web application and API using web frameworks • c.
-Design/ Development of Solutions: Design solutions for complex engineering problems and design system components or processes that meet the specified needs with appropriate consideration for the public health and safety, and the cultural, societal, and environmental considerations.
+- Understand the architecture behind an Angular application and how to use it - To understand the significance of using MongoDB as a database system - To understand the role of React in designing front-end components - Build a Web Server in Node and understand how it really works - Develop a web application and API using web frameworks

-e.
-Modern Tool Usage: Create, select, and apply appropriate techniques, resources, and modern engineering and IT tools including prediction and modelling to complex engineering activities with an understanding of the limitations.
+- a.
+Engineering Knowledge: Apply the knowledge of mathematics, science, engineering fundamentals, and an engineering specialization to the solution of complex engineering problems. - c.
+Design/ Development of Solutions: Design solutions for complex engineering problems and design system components or processes that meet the specified needs with appropriate consideration for the public health and safety, and the cultural, societal, and environmental considerations. - e.
+Modern Tool Usage: Create, select, and apply appropriate techniques, resources, and modern engineering and IT tools including prediction and modelling to complex engineering activities with an understanding of the limitations. - m.

-m.
 Develop models in Data Science, Machine learning, deep learning and Big data technologies, using AI and modern tools.